 This post-EUA active safety surveillance program will employ a rapid-cycle, longitudinal, observational cohort study design to provide early real-world safety information.
 The self-controlled risk interval (SCRI) design will be used to sequentially monitor occurrence of safety events of interest while controlling for time-invariant confounders (such as sex, race, chronic illness, and state).
-In addition, safety events of interest associated with Pfizer-BioNTech COVID-19 vaccinations will be sequentially monitored and compared to recipients of influenza vaccine in the VHA between 2014/2015 to 2018/2019.^{8,22}
+In addition, safety events of interest associated with Pfizer-BioNTech COVID-19 vaccinations will be sequentially monitored and compared to recipients of influenza vaccine in the VHA between 2014/2015 to 2018/2019.
+10,30

 9.1.1.
-Self-Controlled Risk Interval (SCRI) Design
+Self-Controlled Risk Interval (SCRI) Design with Post-Vaccination Control Interval

-The SCRI design uses data from cases (i.e., individuals who experience safety events of interest following vaccination) to compare the risk interval following vaccination to pre- or post-vaccination non-risk intervals ("pre-vaccination control interval" and "post-vaccination control interval") in the same individual.23 Whether a pre- or post-vaccination control interval is used will depend on the clinical nature, seasonality, and frequency of the safety event of interest, as described in greater detail below.
-A length of 42 days has been used to define the risk interval in SCRI design studies for signal detection to ascertain the safety profile of the H1N1 vaccine.^{8,22} The same length of risk interval is proposed here, subject to further modification based on clinical input, clinical trial data, biologic plausibility, and published literature.
+The SCRI design uses data from cases (i.e., individuals who experience safety events of interest following vaccination) to compare the risk interval following vaccination to post-vaccination non-risk intervals ("post-vaccination control interval") in the same individual.31 A length of 42 days has been used to define the risk interval in SCRI design studies for signal detection to ascertain the safety profile of the H1N1 vaccine.^{10,30} The same length of risk interval is proposed here, subject to further modification based on clinical input, clinical trial data, biologic plausibility, and published literature.
 The day of vaccination will only be included in the risk period for those safety events of interest for which a same-day occurrence is biologically plausible (e.g., anaphylaxis).

-As some individuals may choose to decline or delay Pfizer-BioNTech COVID-19 vaccination soon after an illness (known as the "healthy vaccinee effect"),24 the pre-vaccination control interval will exclude the 14-day period before vaccination.25 While using a pre-vaccination control period allows for timely analysis, especially pertinent for rarer safety events of interest, a post-vaccination control interval would be more appropriate and will be used for certain safety events of interest for the following reasons: (1) a recent prior safety event of interest might preclude vaccination (i.e., anaphylaxis), (2) individuals might have an underlying condition that is also a contraindication for vaccination (i.e., seizure disorder), or (3) safety event of interest and vaccination may be seasonal in nature.26 The time between the risk and control intervals will be determined based on the biological mechanism of action for each safety events of interest assessed, and may be subject to change based on further clinical input.
-Examples of the SCRI design with a pre-vaccination control interval and a post-vaccination control interval (in an individual who only receives the first dose of vaccine) is presented in Figure 1 below.
+A post-vaccination control interval will be used for certain safety events of interest for the following reasons: (1) a recent prior safety event of interest might preclude vaccination (i.e., anaphylaxis), (2) individuals might have an underlying condition that is also a contraindication for vaccination (i.e., seizure disorder), or (3) safety event of interest and vaccination may be seasonal in nature.32 The time between the risk and control intervals will be determined based on the biological mechanism of action for each safety events of interest assessed, and may be subject to change based on further clinical input.
+Examples of the SCRI design with a post-vaccination control interval (in an individual who only receives the first dose of vaccine) is presented in Figure 1 below.

 Figure 1.
-Example of SCRI Design for Assessment of a Safety Event of Interest with a 42-day Risk Interval in an Individual who Receives Only One Vaccine Dose, Showing Both Pre- and Post-vaccination Control Intervals
+Example of SCRI Design for Assessment of a Safety Event of Interest with a 42-day Risk Interval in an Individual who Receives Only One Vaccine Dose, with Post-vaccination Control Intervals